Prof. Dr. med. Mazda Farshad, MPH

 Treatment and procedures

-The Department of Spine Surgery specialises in:
+The Department of Spine Surgery specializes in:

 - Results of wear and tear on the spinal column (degeneration, instability, etc.)